 Here are the examples where we can explain the difference between fintech and traditional financial services in the simplest way:

-3. In the past, to open a bank account, you had to go to a bank branch with many documents.
-Fintech, on the other hand, allow you to do this through the mobile application regardless of where you are.
+● In the past, to open a bank account, you had to go to a bank branch with many documents.
+Fintech, on the other hand, allows you to do this through a mobile application or a simple pc with an internet connection regardless of where you are.

-In addition, another convenience that fintech bring to our lives is to turn your smartphone into a “digital wallet”.
+● In addition, another convenience that Fintech brings to our lives is to turn your smartphone into a “digital wallet.”
 Thus, you can easily spend the money in your account.
-In addition to these, examples such as money transfer, check deposit via smartphone can be given.
+In addition to these, examples such as money transfers, check deposits via smartphone can be given.
 These examples show how much the Fintech service makes our lives easier.

-Practicality: Fintech offer their solutions to their users in digital environments.
+Practicality: Fintech offers solutions to users in digital environments.
 This naturally adds convenience and speed to the lives of its users.

-Price advantage: Fintech do not need to spend on physical structures due to their operational structures.
-Therefore, Fintech have a price advantage compared to classical financial services.
+Price Advantage: Fintech doesn’t need to spend on physical structures due to their operational structures.
+Therefore, Fintech has a price advantage compared to classical financial services.

-More Service Options: For this reason, fintech, which can provide services to their customers regardless of their location, are more diverse than traditional financial services.
+More Service Options: Fintech, which can provide services to its customers regardless of their location, are more diverse than traditional financial services.

-Personalized Experience: Fintech have a number of technological possibilities, thanks to these facilities, they can obtain more detailed and effective information about their customers.
+Personalized Experience: Fintech has a number of technological possibilities, thanks to these facilities, firms can obtain more detailed and effective information about their customers.
 Fintech organizations that use this information effectively can provide more personalized services to their customers.
 In this way, they also increase customer satisfaction.

 • Mobile payment,

-7. It is possible to examine the fintech ecosystem under 4 main headings; Demand, Regulation, Capital and Human Resources
+It’s possible to examine the fintech ecosystem under four main headings; Demand, Regulation, Capital, and Human Resources.
+Let’s start.

-• Demand category expresses especially the demands of end users.
-Traditional financial institutions consisting mainly of banks, consumers, institutions and the state are in this category.
+Demand: This category expresses especially the demands of end-users.
+Traditional financial institutions consisting mainly of banks, consumers, institutions, and the state are in this category.

-• Regulation; laws mean taxes and government policy in initiatives to grow the industry.
-There are supervisory-regulatory institutions such as the CMB, the Competition Authority and the state in this field.
+Regulation: These laws mean taxes and government policy in initiatives to grow the industry.
+There are supervisory-regulatory institutions such as the CMB, the Competition Authority, and the state in this field.

-• Human Resources refers to the availability of technical knowledge and financial sector experience or entrepreneurial resources.
-Those who provide this; The world of academia, entrepreneurs, technology companies and traditional financial institutions.
+Human Resources: This refers to the availability of technical knowledge and financial sector experience or entrepreneurial resources.
+Those who provide this include; the world of academia, entrepreneurs, technology companies, and traditional financial institutions.

 • Who are the references?